LeventErkok/sbvPlugin/README.md

 ```

 The above, for instance, would be useful when you have a failing theorem that you are still working on, to make sure
 GHC continues compilation instead of stopping when a theorem fails.
-(Or takes too long!)

 ### Available options